How Much Rent Should I Charge?24-07-2023 | Financial

-Deciding how much rent you should charge your tenants is arguably the most important decision you will make as a landlord.
-There’s a fine line to tread between being greedy and being too generous.
-Your regular rent income is essential to the healthy maintenance of your portfolio, so it’s important to get right.
+Deciding on exactly how much rent you should charge your tenants is arguably the most important decision you will make as a landlord.
+You need to be conscious about there being a fine line to tread between being greedy and being too generous.
+Your regular rental income is essential to the healthy maintenance of your property portfolio, so it’s important to get it right.

-Go too high, and you risk putting potential tenants off.
-Too low and you could end up facing a financial loss.
+Go too high, and you risk putting off potential tenants.
+Too low and you could end up facing hefty financial losses.
 When it comes to deciding how much rent to charge, doing your homework is absolutely vital!
+Here is some advice on how much rent you should charge and what factors should be considered in your decision-making.

 Research the market

 Rent prices around the UK can vary hugely depending on the location.
-According to data from HomeLet, the average rental price for a new tenancy in the UK was £953 per calendar month in December 2019 - however, the average price in London will be significantly higher than Blackpool, for example.
+According to data from HomeLet, the average rental price for a new tenancy in the UK in June 2023 was £1,229 per calendar month.
+However, the high average price in London of £2,077 per month, and this was significantly more expensive compared to more geographically isolated and economically deprived areas of the UK.

-The best way to gauge an appropriate rental price in your area is to look at local similar-sized properties.
-Rightmove and Zoopla are good places to start.
+The best way to gauge an appropriate rental price in your area is to look at local similar-sized properties, Rightmove and Zoopla are great places to start.
 From there, consider where your property sits within the market.
 Does it offer something significantly better than your competition, such as a big garden or off-road parking?
 If so, place your property at the upper end of the average rental price in your area.
-Alternatively, if your property is lacking slightly, then drop your price to the lower end of the spectrum.
+Alternatively, if your property is lacking in what it has to offer tenants, drop your price to the lower end of the spectrum.

 Work out your rental yield